First National Bank Review: Robust Checking Account Options and Low Minimums

 First National Bank vs. Marquette Savings Bank

 Marquette Savings Bank doesn’t charge a monthly fee for any of its savings accounts.
-First National Bank’s savings account fee is waivable with a $500 balance.
+First National Bank’s savings account fee is available with a $500 balance.

 First National Bank vs. PNC Bank

-PNC Bank is the 1,000-pound gorilla when matched up against First National Bank, as it offers about 2,200 branches across 20-plus states and Washington, D.C., in addition to 9,100 ATMs.
+PNC Bank is the 1,000-pound gorilla when matched up against First National Bank, as it has about 2,700 branches across 20-plus states and Washington, D.C.
+First National Bank’s main advantage is that it offers more checking account choices.

 First National Bank vs. Unity Bank

 First National Bank is a decent option for customers in the bank’s service area.
-All of the basic banking account types are available, and checking and CD accounts in particular offer a good range of options.
-Although account maintenance fees generally can be waived, transactional fees, such as overdraft and wire transfer fees, are quite high.
+All of the basic banking account types are available, and checking accounts offer a good range of options.
+Although most account maintenance fees can be waived, other fees are quite high, including overdraft and wire transfer fees.

-Some of the main drawbacks of banking with First National Bank are its low APYs and its limited fee-free ATM universe.
-Whereas most regional banks now tie up with systems such as MoneyPass or Allpoint to provide wide surcharge-free ATM access, First National Bank only offers free ATM transactions at its own branded machines.
+Two of the main drawbacks of banking with First National Bank are its low APYs and limited fee-free ATM universe.
+Whereas most regional banks now tie in with systems such as MoneyPass or Allpoint to provide wide surcharge-free ATM access, First National Bank only offers free ATM transactions at its own branded machines.

 The bottom line is that if you live in the bank’s service area, you’re likely to find accounts that you can use.
 However, if you’re looking for a low-fee, high-APY institution, there are better options available.